Heels (TV series): Development

 On February 17, 2017, it was announced that Starz had given straight-to-series order to Michael Waldron's series.
 Production companies involved with the series are Paramount Television and LBI Entertainment.
 On January 7, 2020, Peter Segal replaced Kyle Patrick Alvarez to direct the series.
 On May 2, 2021, Starz announced the series would premiere on August 15, 2021.
 On November 3, 2021, Starz renewed the series for a second season.
-On an episode of Michael Rosenbaum's "Inside of You" podcast released on January 3, 2023, Stephen Amell mentioned that filming of the second season wrapped in July of 2022, but no further information was available regarding a trailer or release date.
+On an episode of Michael Rosenbaum's "Inside of You" podcast released on January 3, 2023, Stephen Amell mentioned that filming of the second season wrapped in July 2022, but no further information was available regarding a trailer or release date.
+In May 2023, Starz announced the second season would premiere on July 28, 2023.

 Casting

 On August 19, 2019, Stephen Amell was cast as Jack Spade.
 On September 15, 2019, Alexander Ludwig was cast as Ace Spade.
 On January 7, 2020, Alison Luff was cast as Staci Spade.
 On March 11, 2020, Chris Bauer, Allen Maldonado, James Harrison, and Kelli Berglund joined the cast.
 On August 25, 2020, Mary McCormack was cast as Willie, Jack's business partner.